Benzotriazole: Environmental relevance

 Benzotriazole is fairly water-soluble, is not readily degraded, and has a limited sorption tendency.
 It is only partly removed in wastewater treatment plants and a substantial fraction reaches surface water such as rivers and lakes.
 It is of low toxicity and a low health hazard to humans although exhibiting some antiestrogenic properties.
-Benzotriazole (and tolyltriazole) is a common "polar organic persistent pollutant", often detected at >0.1 μg/L. One source of this pollution is their use as anti-icing/deicing agents in airports.
+Benzotriazole (and tolyltriazole) is a common "polar organic persistent pollutant", often detected at 0.1 μg/L. One source of this pollution is their use in deicing agents in airports.
+Another source is dishwasher detergents, and some manufacturers are moving away from benzotriazole to address pollution concerns.

 Benzotriazole derivatives

 Many modifications of benzotriazole have been reported.
 Alizapride is a commercial drug containing a benzotriazole ring system.

 Tolyltriazole is a mixture of isomers or congeners that differ from benzotriazole by the addition of one methyl group attached somewhere on the benzene ring.
 Tolyltriazole has similar uses, but has higher solubility in some organic solvents.